00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/cia-triad-logo.png)

-And finally, any afterthoughts on the target, what can possibly be done to secure the system.
+And finally, any afterthoughts on the target, what can possibly be done to secure the system thru recommendations.

 # Document Details
 - Mitre TTP(s) Enterprise Used: TA0001, TA0002, TA0004, TA0007, TA0009, TA0010
 - PTES Identifiers Used: 1, 2, 4, 5, 6, 7
 - CIA Rating: 1, 2

-1. The first thing that is noticed the target is running a Windows OS (Attachment 1).
-This is gathered from the HTB information listed from the control panel.
+1. The target is running a Windows Operating System (Attachment 1).
+This was gathered from the HTB information listed from the control panel.
 Also the IP address of the target is listed in the HTB control panel (Attachment 2).
 - **Attachment 1**

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-3.png)